Research Futures Scholarship Program

 5. The scholarship remains valid whilst the recipient:

-2. Remains enrolled in the program listed on their Offer; and
+2. remains enrolled in the program listed on their Offer; and

-3. Pays all tuition and additional fees/costs.
+3. continues to pay all tuition and additional fees/costs.

 6. The scholarship will lapse if the Offer has passed the lapse date.

-8. The scholarship is not redeemable in cash and subject to the student complying with all terms and conditions and will be credited in fortnightly instalments during the six week study period.
+8. The scholarship is not redeemable in cash and subject to the student complying with all terms and conditions and will be credited in fortnightly instalments during the six-week study period.

 9. The scholarship may be withdrawn with 10 days written notice, should the recipient breach any of these conditions.